symfony/symfony-docs/cookbook/assetic/yuicompressor.rst

 =============================================================

-Yahoo! provides an excellent utility for minifying Javascripts and stylesheets so they travel over the wire faster, the YUI Compressor.
+Yahoo! provides an excellent utility for minifying Javascripts and stylesheets so they travel over the wire faster, the `YUI Compressor`_.
 Thanks to Assetic, you can take advantage of this tool very easily.

 Download the YUI Compressor JAR